sikthehedgehog/lopolysonic/README.md

 Because I want to use X for spindash (the position of the keys would gimmick A/B/C on a Saturn controller).

+### So when will you add the spindash?

+When I stop being lazy :P

 ### Why did you use OpenGL 1.1?
 Didn't you know you should be using Vulkan?